 Sredets defender Trifon Ivanov was suspended for the upcoming qualification match, so the manager chose to include midfielder Ivaylo Kirov from the same club in the starting eleven instead, thus altering his formation from 5-3-2 to 4-3-3.
 This would be the only change in the team that had taken to the field against the USSR.
 The exciting Sredets strike force of Kostadinov, Stoichkov and Penev would get their second successive international together.

-Visiting West Germany, whose disappointment of not making it through to the final of the European Championships on home soil in the summer of '88 was by now firmly behind them, were preparing for already their second qualification meeting with strong rivals Holland late in April.
+Visiting West Germany, whose disappointment of not making it through to the final of the European Championships on home soil in the summer of ’88 was by now firmly behind them, were preparing for already their second qualification meeting with strong rivals Holland late in April.
 They had been held to a scoreless home draw against the Dutch in October, and both teams had begun their Group 4 campaign with three points from a possible four.
 It was unlikely that Mr Beckenbauer would demand anything less than 100 % effort from his players against Bulgaria, surely well aware of the fact that coming to Sofia is never an easy venue.
-Their starting eleven saw only two changes from the team which had opened the 0-0 match against the Netherlands in Munich: Midfielder Olaf Thon had been dropped and been replaced by exciting young Dortmund player Andy Möller, and 'Kalle' Riedle had been brought into the forward line to replace the absent Jürgen Klinsmann.
+Their starting eleven saw only two changes from the team which had opened the 0-0 match against the Netherlands in Munich: Midfielder Olaf Thon had been dropped and been replaced by exciting young Dortmund player Andy Möller, and ‘Kalle’ Riedle had been brought into the forward line to replace the absent Jürgen Klinsmann, with the latter possibly carrying a slight knock.
+He’d been withdrawn a minute from the end in the Milan derby the previous weekend (Internazionale had won the ‘away’ tie 3-1), though he’d complete the full 90 and even score twice in a 7-2 home massacre of Atalanta three days later.
+Klinsmann’s absence appeared to be for precautionary measures.
 Beckenbauer had brought a huge squad with him, with no less than ten substitutes.

 It was no surprise to see Danish international boss Sepp Piontek present, whereas Romania manager Emeric Jenei had sent his assistant Cornel Drăguşin to spy on Bulgaria, whom they would face in Bucharest in May.